 In the formula:

-n is the number of data points.
+• n is the number of data points.

-Example of Using the Covariance Formula
+Example of Calculating Covariance

-Average returns = 18.6%
+Average five-year returns = 18.6%

-Average returns = 9%
+Average returns = 9

 For each stock, we subtract the average return from the return of a given year and then multiply the two results together, and add them up for every year.